 How to get out of the bath safely

 Taking a bath is a great way of relaxing the body and mind.
-However, combining slippery surfaces, potential hazardous objects and water can heighten the risk of an accident occurring while getting in and out of the bath.
+However, combining slippery surfaces, potentially hazardous objects and water can heighten the risk of an accident occurring while getting in and out of the bath.

 Not only this, if an individual is suffering from mobility issues such as arthritis or bad knees, getting out of the bath safely can be even more exhausting and higher risk.